 2.12 Materials should form an integral part of the design process and should relate to the character and appearance of the area, particularly in conservation areas or within the setting of listed buildings.
 The durability of materials and understanding of how they will weather should be taken into consideration.
 The quality of a well designed building can be easily reduced by the use of poor quality or an unsympathetic palette of materials.
-We will encourage re-used and recycled materials, and further guidance is contained within CPG3 Sustainability (Sustainable use of materials).
+We will encourage re-used and recycled materials, however these should be laid to ensure a suitable level accessible surface is provided.
+Further guidance is contained within CPG3 Sustainability (Sustainable use of materials).